hanpari/sovereign/source/02/055_the_emperor_in_the_mask.md

 "Missing any integrity, aren't you?
 Once DOZOR appears, you'll sing a different tune, you son of ..."

 While his guests were bickering, Gromov inspected the borrowed book.
 "Hiding uncomfortable truths?
 Whoever they are, they did a poor job.
 This is a second edition.
-Perhaps they are not so dangerous, Miss Yeubleux."
+Perhaps they are not so dangerous, Miss Yeuxbleu."

 "Sure," snapped Simone.
 "You men stick together, ganging up on women all the time."